 Note: This is part three of a multi-part series exploring the various units within the U.K. Special Forces (UKSF).

-UKSF keep at least one squadron on standby for counterterrorism (CT) operations in the U.K. The SBS works alongside the SAS for any scenarios in which one squadron would not be adequate.
-Such scenarios include a terrorist attack of a nuclear power station or the simultaneous occupations of numerous nuclear sites.
+UKSF keeps at least one squadron on standby for counterterrorism (CT) operations in the U.K. The SBS works alongside the SAS for any scenarios in which one squadron would not be adequate.
+Such scenarios could include a terrorist attack of a nuclear power station or the simultaneous occupations of numerous nuclear sites.

 During the invasion of Iraq in 2003, the SBS worked with U.S. Navy SEALs to secure and scout the beaches of the Al-Faw Peninsula to prepare for amphibious landings.
 SBS teams were also sent ahead to secure the southern oil fields against Iraqi forces.